lamasne/hall_routine/README.md

 # Scanning Hall Probe Microscopy (SHPM): Data Processing Tool

 This software processes data from Scanning Hall Probe Microscopy (SHPM) measurements, primarily used for characterizing superconducting coated conductors.
-It was developed during my PhD in Physics at the Institute of Materials Science of Barcelona (ICMAB-CSIC).
+I developed it during my PhD in Physics at the Institute of Materials Science of Barcelona (ICMAB-CSIC).

 ## Objectives